PhD Frequently Asked Questions

 - Advanced Programming (20 credits)

-The MRes in Digital Civics concludes with the Dissertation in Digital Civics (60 credits) module in which you will work with supervisors and partners on a small-scale research project, and the Research Proposal in Digital Civics (20 credits) module in which you will develop a proposal for your 3-year PhD research project.
+The MRes in Digital Civics concludes with the Project and Dissertation in Digital Civics (80 credits) module in which you will work with supervisors and partners on a small-scale research project during which you will also develop a proposal for your 3-year PhD research project.

 (Note that as is common with UK universities, 1 credit equals 0.5 ECTS credits across the European Union)